swiftly-solution/documentation/src/docs/scripting/events/gameevents/onroundprestart.md

 ---

 # OnRoundPrestart
-This event is triggered when sent before all other round restart actions
+This event is triggered when round_prestart is triggered.
 ::: tabs
 @tab Lua
 ```lua